theBK201/The_Cyborg_Hive_of_Nidai/README.md

 ## 🤝 Contributions

 Suggestions and feedback are welcome.
 Please contact the author before submitting code contributions, as this project may become a commercial release in the future.

-## 📦 Distribution

-The game is currently run from the source project.

-Future releases are planned to include a standalone desktop build, allowing players to launch the game without requiring Java or development tools.

 ## 🎨 Credits